disclose-framework/spec/specification/overview.md

 - **Definition:** Median business days from receipt of returned item at the merchant's return facility to refund completion during the trailing 90-day observation window.
 - **Numerator/denominator:** Not a ratio.
 Calculated across qualifying refund events.
 - **Exclusions:** Returnless refunds, refunds initiated before item receipt, test orders, and refunds blocked by buyer payment method or external processor delay where known.
+- **Minimum sample guidance:** Publishers SHOULD suppress or mark as `insufficient_volume` when qualifying refund volume is too low to support reliable interpretation.
 - **Rounding:** Decimal days rounded to one decimal place unless a publisher declares greater precision.

 #### `disclose:chargeback_rate`

 - **Definition:** Chargebacks as a proportion of completed transactions during the trailing 90-day observation window.
-- **Numerator:** Chargeback events associated with completed transactions in the observation window.
+- **Numerator:** Chargeback events created during the observation window, unless the publisher declares another basis.
-- **Denominator:** Completed transactions in the same observation window.
+- **Denominator:** Completed transactions captured during the same observation window.
-- **Exclusions:** Test transactions, voided authorizations, and cancelled transactions never captured.
+- **Exclusions:** Test transactions, voided authorizations, cancelled transactions never captured, and non-payment disputes not represented as chargebacks by the source of record.
+- **Basis declaration:** Publishers MUST declare if chargebacks are counted by transaction date, chargeback creation date, dispute creation date, or another processor-defined basis.
+The recommended basis is chargeback creation date.
+- **Minimum sample guidance:** Publishers SHOULD suppress or mark as `insufficient_volume` when completed-transaction volume is too low to support reliable interpretation.
 - **Rounding:** Decimal ratio rounded to four decimal places unless a publisher declares greater precision.

 #### `disclose:dispute_win_rate`

 - **Definition:** Rate of disputed transactions resolved in the merchant's favour during the trailing 90-day observation window.
-- **Numerator:** Disputes resolved in the merchant's favour.
+- **Numerator:** Disputes resolved in the merchant's favour during the observation window.
 - **Denominator:** Disputes resolved during the same observation window.
-- **Exclusions:** Open disputes and cancelled dispute records.
+- **Exclusions:** Open disputes, cancelled dispute records, duplicate dispute records, and disputes outside the source-of-record scope.
+- **Basis declaration:** Disputes SHOULD be counted by resolution date.
+Publishers MUST declare if another basis is used.
+- **Minimum sample guidance:** Publishers SHOULD suppress or mark as `insufficient_volume` when resolved-dispute volume is too low to support reliable interpretation.
 - **Rounding:** Decimal ratio rounded to four decimal places unless a publisher declares greater precision.

 #### `disclose:platform_seller_tenure_days`